metaplex-foundation/umi/docs/accounts.md

   dataSlice: { offset: 32, length: 8 },
 });

-// Fetch some accounts from a program that match a given set of filters. const filteredProgramAccounts = await umi.rpc.getProgramAccounts(myProgramId, {
+// Fetch some accounts from a program that matches a given set of filters. const filteredProgramAccounts = await umi.rpc.getProgramAccounts(myProgramId, {
   filters: [
     { dataSize: 42 },